clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 You're ready to create zpools and datasets.

-Potential Issues on a Non-Root device
+Potential issues on a non-root device
 *************************************
 When the Clear Linux kernel is upgraded, DKMS will attempt to rebuild your zfs module for use with the new kernel.
 If you boot a new kernel and cannot